RBC Apprentice Programme

-All positions for The National Ballet of Canada’s 2013/14 season have been filled and we are no longer accepting applications.
-Please refer back to this page in August when we will post new information about auditions for the 2014/15 season.
+We have completed our auditions for the 2014/15 season and are no longer accepting applications.
+Please visit this page in the fall when we will post updated information on how to apply for our 2015/16 season.

 For more Information about becoming a Company member please email firstname.lastname@example.org or call 416-345-9686 ext 352.

 The auditions take place at The Walter Carsen Centre for The National Ballet of Canada, 470 Queens Quay West in Toronto.
 The facility is just west of the downtown core at Queens Quay West and Spadina Avenue.

 There are several hotels in downtown Toronto that are all about 10 to 20 minutes away by taxi or public transportation.
 Any travel website that lists a hotel as "downtown" will be fairly close.
 Dancers who have auditioned with us in the past have recommended The Bond Place Hotel and The Strathcona Hotel as they are less expensive than some of the large chain hotels.
 The closest major hotels are the Hilton Garden Inn, Hyatt Regency Toronto and Super 8.
 Some hotels may not allow youths under 18 to book a hotel room without an adult.
 Please be sure to confirm with the hotel about their policy in this regard.

 Is there parking at The Walter Carsen Centre?

 There is no designated parking for The Walter Carsen Centre where the audition is held.
 There are public parking lots within walking distance of the centre.
 Also the Toronto Transit Commissions (TTC) streetcars operate regularly past the facility located in the Queens Quay/Spadina Avenue area of Toronto.
 Please note, the subway does not start running until approximately 9:00 am on Sundays.
 For transit information please visit http://www.toronto.ca/ttc/